 If you have a bicuspid valve with an aneurysm of 4.5 cm or less, then you may possibly be insurable with the “regular” insurance companies.

-If the aneurysm is greater than 4.5 cm, then all of the competitive or “regular” insurers will likely decline you.
+If the aneurysm is greater than 4.5 cm, then all of the competitive or “regular” insurers will likely decline you unless the aneurysm is only slightly larger and has been stable for many years.

 There is still life insurance available to you if you do have an aneurysm greater than 4.5 cm, but it may not be the “perfect” life insurance.